fledge-iot/fledge/REDHAT.rst

 Install FogLAMP on Red Hat/CentOS using the RPM package
 *******************************************************

-The FogLAMP RPM is available in the download page of the documentation available at `download page`_
+The FogLAMP RPM is available in the download page of the documentation available at `download page`_.

-The RPM can also be created through the `repository`_ using the make_rpm script and following the instruction in the README.rst.
+The RPM can also be created from the FogLAMP sources through the repository `foglamp-pkg`_ using the make_rpm script and following the instruction in the README.rst.

 Installation on Red Hat